Tips Bulletin

 Place the sliced salami or pepperoni individually between parchment freezer paper pieces and then slide the entire portion into a freezer bag.

-Use your hands to press out excess air and then seal the bag shut.
+Use your hands to press out excess air and seal the bag shut.
 Write the date on the top of the bag with a permanent marker and set it on the freezer shelf.

 Ways to Thaw Frozen Salami